googleapis/google-cloud-dotnet/README.md

 - [API Reference][cloud-storage-ref]
 - [API Overview][cloud-storage-docs]

-The Cloud Storage client libary is in a more advanced state.
+The Cloud Storage client library is in a more advanced state.
 However, there is no guarantee that the API surface will stay stable until we reach 1.0 - but we have high confidence that the libraries work and are usable.

 #### Installation
 The package is available on [NuGet](https://www.nuget.org/packages/Google.Storage.V1) and can be installed in the following manner: